zeeshanhyder/substream-frontend/README.md

 # Substream Frontend

-S is the frontend application for the Substream Media Processor, a comprehensive media management system designed to process, organize, and stream your media library.
+Substream Frontend is the frontend application for the Substream Media Processor, a comprehensive media management system designed to process, organize, and stream your media library.
 This frontend provides a user-friendly interface to interact with the media managed by the Substream backend.

 ## Tech Stack